 It would constantly change every week, by starting with a different muscle group, so the week after you could start with a push day and keep rotating it each week.
 I’m fine with having 2 rests a week, depending how I’m feeling sometimes I do enjoy a 3rd rest day.
 Listen to your body, but still challenge yourself.

 7. Change Up How You Train

 In order to reach your muscle gaining goals; you really need to change up your training techniques!
-Changing up the positions of your hands grips, foot positions, high reps, low reps, is key!
-In order to grow your body needs change.
-If you think about it using the exact same weight with same sets and reps you will get used to it and soon it won’t be considered “challenging.”
+Changing up the positions of your hand grips, foot positions, high reps, low reps, is key!
+In order to grow, your body needs change.
+If you think about it, using the exact same weight with same sets and reps, you will get used to it and soon it won’t be considered “challenging.”
 This means you’ll just end up going through the motion not even struggling.
 How are you supposed to grow doing that?

 I have provided a list of fun, but challenging ways to train that you should add into your workout routine.
 Check it out!
 “Level Up Your Workouts”.